canro91/canro91.github.io/_posts/2025-01-16-SpainTopCopywriter.md

 In a podcast interview, he shared his best lessons.
 You can watch the [full interview here](https://www.youtube.com/watch?v=2fcW6QGUt6M) in Spanish.
 I only needed to watch that interview to start following his work.

-My favorite lessons from that interview?
-Here they are.
+You don't need to learn Spanish to watch that interview.
+Here are my favorite lessons from that interview:

 ## 1. Never run promotions or offer discounts